bcollier/gettincleaningdata_project/CodeBook.md

-"tBodyAccmeanZ"	|	Mean of time based measure of body accelaration on Z dimension "tBodyAccstdX"	|	Standard deviation of time based measure of body accelaration on X dimension "tBodyAccstdY"	|	Standard deviation of time based measure of body accelaration on Y dimension "tBodyAccstdZ"		Standard deviation of time based measure of body accelaration on Z dimension "tGravityAccmeanX"	Mean of time based measure of gravity accelaration on X dimension "tGravityAccmeanY"	Mean of time based measure of gravity accelaration on Y dimension "tGravityAccmeanZ"	Mean of time based measure of gravity accelaration on Z dimension "tGravityAccstdX"	Standard deviation of time based measure of gravity accelaration on X dimension "tGravityAccstdY"	Standard deviation of time based measure of gravity accelaration on Y dimension "tGravityAccstdZ"	Standard deviation of time based measure of gravity accelaration on Z dimension "tBodyAccJerkmeanX"	Mean of time based measure of body accelaration jerk on X dimension "tBodyAccJerkmeanY"	Mean of time based measure of body accelaration jerk on Y dimension "tBodyAccJerkmeanZ"	Mean of time based measure of body accelaration jerk on Z dimension "tBodyAccJerkstdX"	Standard deviation of time based measure of body accelaration jerk on X dimension "tBodyAccJerkstdY"	Standard deviation of time based measure of body accelaration jerk on X dimension "tBodyAccJerkstdZ"	Standard deviation of time based measure of body accelaration jerk on X dimension "tBodyGyromeanX"
+"tBodyAccmeanZ"	|	Mean of time based measure of body accelaration on Z dimension "tBodyAccstdX"	|	Standard deviation of time based measure of body accelaration on X dimension "tBodyAccstdY"	|	Standard deviation of time based measure of body accelaration on Y dimension "tBodyAccstdZ"	|	Standard deviation of time based measure of body accelaration on Z dimension "tGravityAccmeanX" |	Mean of time based measure of gravity accelaration on X dimension "tGravityAccmeanY" |	Mean of time based measure of gravity accelaration on Y dimension "tGravityAccmeanZ" |	Mean of time based measure of gravity accelaration on Z dimension "tGravityAccstdX" |	Standard deviation of time based measure of gravity accelaration on X dimension "tGravityAccstdY" |	Standard deviation of time based measure of gravity accelaration on Y dimension "tGravityAccstdZ" |	Standard deviation of time based measure of gravity accelaration on Z dimension "tBodyAccJerkmeanX" |	Mean of time based measure of body accelaration jerk on X dimension "tBodyAccJerkmeanY"	| Mean of time based measure of body accelaration jerk on Y dimension "tBodyAccJerkmeanZ"	| Mean of time based measure of body accelaration jerk on Z dimension "tBodyAccJerkstdX"	| Standard deviation of time based measure of body accelaration jerk on X dimension "tBodyAccJerkstdY"	| Standard deviation of time based measure of body accelaration jerk on X dimension "tBodyAccJerkstdZ"	| Standard deviation of time based measure of body accelaration jerk on X dimension "tBodyGyromeanX"	|	Mean of time based measure of body gyroscope on X dimension "tBodyGyromeanY"|	Mean of time based measure of body gyroscope on Y dimension "tBodyGyromeanZ"	|	Mean of time based measure of body gyroscope on Z dimension "tBodyGyrostdX"	|	Standard deviation of time based measure of body gyroscope on X dimension "tBodyGyrostdY"|	Standard deviation of time based measure of body gyroscope on Y dimension "tBodyGyrostdZ"|	Standard deviation of time based measure of body gyroscope on Z dimension "tBodyGyroJerkmeanX" |	Mean of time based measure of body gyroscope jerk on X dimension "tBodyGyroJerkmeanY"	|	Mean of time based measure of body gyroscope jerk on Y dimension "tBodyGyroJerkmeanZ"	|	Mean of time based measure of body gyroscope jerk on Z dimension "tBodyGyroJerkstdX"|	Standard deviation of time based measure of body gyroscope jerk on X dimension "tBodyGyroJerkstdY"|	Standard deviation of time based measure of body gyroscope jerk on Y dimension "tBodyGyroJerkstdZ"|	Standard deviation of time based measure of body gyroscope jerk on Z dimension "tBodyAccMagmean"	|	Mean of time based measure of body accelaration magnitude "tBodyAccMagstd"	|	Standard deviation of time based measure of body accelaration magnitude "tGravityAccMagmean"|	Mean of time based measure of gravity accelaration magnitude "tGravityAccMagstd"|	Standard deviation of time based measure of gravity accelaration magnitude "tBodyAccJerkMagmean" |	Mean of time based measure of body accelaration jerk magnitude "tBodyAccJerkMagstd"|	Standard deviation of time based measure of body accelaration jerk magnitude "tBodyGyroMagmean" |	Mean of time based measure of body gyroscope magnitude "tBodyGyroMagstd"|	Standard deviation of time based measure of body gyroscope magnitude "tBodyGyroJerkMagmean"|	Mean of time based measure of body gyroscope jerk magnitude "tBodyGyroJerkMagstd"|	Standard deviation of time based measure of body gyroscope jerk magnitude "fBodyAccmeanX" | Mean of Fast Fourier Transform of body acceleratometer on X dimensions "fBodyAccmeanY" | Mean of Fast Fourier Transform of body acceleratometer on Y dimensions "fBodyAccmeanZ"| Mean of Fast Fourier Transform of body acceleratometer on Z dimensions "fBodyAccstdX"| Mean of Fast Fourier Transform of body acceleratometer on X dimensions "fBodyAccstdY"| STDEV of Fast Fourier Transform of body acceleratometer on Y dimensions "fBodyAccstdZ"| STDEV of Fast Fourier Transform of body acceleratometer on Z dimensions "fBodyAccmeanFreqX"| Mean of Fast Fourier Transform of body acceleratometer frequency on X dimensions "fBodyAccmeanFreqY"| Mean of Fast Fourier Transform of body acceleratometer frequency on Y dimensions "fBodyAccmeanFreqZ"| Mean of Fast Fourier Transform of body acceleratometer frequency on Z dimensions "fBodyAccJerkmeanX" | Mean of Fast Fourier Transform of body acceleratometer jerk on X dimensions "fBodyAccJerkmeanY"| Mean of Fast Fourier Transform of body acceleratometer jerk on Y dimensions "fBodyAccJerkmeanZ"| Mean of Fast Fourier Transform of body acceleratometer jerk on Z dimensions "fBodyAccJerkstdX"| STDEV of Fast Fourier Transform of body acceleratometer jerk on X dimensions "fBodyAccJerkstdY"| STDEV of Fast Fourier Transform of body acceleratometer jerk on Y dimensions "fBodyAccJerkstdZ"| STDEV of Fast Fourier Transform of body acceleratometer jerk on Z dimensions "fBodyAccJerkmeanFreqX"| Mean of Fast Fourier Transform of body acceleratometer jerk frequency on X dimensions "fBodyAccJerkmeanFreqY"| Mean of Fast Fourier Transform of body acceleratometer jerk frequency on Y dimensions "fBodyAccJerkmeanFreqZ"| Mean of Fast Fourier Transform of body acceleratometer jerk frequency on Z dimensions "fBodyGyromeanX" | Mean of Fast Fourier Transform of body gyroscope on X dimensions "fBodyGyromeanY"| Mean of Fast Fourier Transform of body gyroscope on Y dimensions "fBodyGyromeanZ"| Mean of Fast Fourier Transform of body gyroscope on Z dimensions "fBodyGyrostdX" | STDEV of Fast Fourier Transform of body gyroscope on X dimensions "fBodyGyrostdY"| STDEV of Fast Fourier Transform of body gyroscope on Y dimensions "fBodyGyrostdZ"| STDEV of Fast Fourier Transform of body gyroscope on Z dimensions "fBodyGyromeanFreqX" | Mean of Fast Fourier Transform of body gyroscope frequency on X dimensions "fBodyGyromeanFreqY" | Mean of Fast Fourier Transform of body gyroscope frequency on Y dimensions "fBodyGyromeanFreqZ" | Mean of Fast Fourier Transform of body gyroscope frequency on Z dimensions "fBodyAccMagmean" | Mean of Fast Fourier Transform of body acceleratometer magnitude "fBodyAccMagstd" | STDEV of Fast Fourier Transform of body acceleratometer magnitude "fBodyAccMagmeanFreq" | Mean of Fast Fourier Transform of body acceleratometer magnitude frequency "fBodyBodyAccJerkMagmean"| Mean of Fast Fourier Transform of body acceleratometer jerk magnitude frequency "fBodyBodyAccJerkMagstd" | STDEV of Fast Fourier Transform of body acceleratometer magnitude frequency "fBodyBodyAccJerkMagmeanFreq"| Mean of Fast Fourier Transform of body acceleratometer magnitude frequency "fBodyBodyGyroMagmean"| Mean of Fast Fourier Transform of body gyroscope magnitude frequency "fBodyBodyGyroMagstd"| STDEV of Fast Fourier Transform of body gyroscope magnitude "fBodyBodyGyroMagmeanFreq"| Mean of Fast Fourier Transform of body gyroscope magnitude frequency "fBodyBodyGyroJerkMagmean" | Mean of Fast Fourier Transform of body gyroscope jerk magnitude "fBodyBodyGyroJerkMagstd"| STDEV of Fast Fourier Transform of body gyroscope jerk magnitude frequency "fBodyBodyGyroJerkMagmeanFreq"| Mean of Fast Fourier Transform of body gyroscope jerk magnitude frequency "YActivityIndicator" | Numeric indicator of what the participant was doing ("walking", "walking_upstairs", "walking_downlstairs", "sitting", "standing", "laying")
-"tBodyGyromeanY"
-"tBodyGyromeanZ"
-"tBodyGyrostdX"
-"tBodyGyrostdY"
-"tBodyGyrostdZ"
-"tBodyGyroJerkmeanX"
-"tBodyGyroJerkmeanY"
-"tBodyGyroJerkmeanZ"
-"tBodyGyroJerkstdX"
-"tBodyGyroJerkstdY"
-"tBodyGyroJerkstdZ"
-"tBodyAccMagmean"
-"tBodyAccMagstd"
-"tGravityAccMagmean"
-"tGravityAccMagstd"
-"tBodyAccJerkMagmean"
-"tBodyAccJerkMagstd"
-"tBodyGyroMagmean"
-"tBodyGyroMagstd"
-"tBodyGyroJerkMagmean"
-"tBodyGyroJerkMagstd"
-"fBodyAccmeanX"
-"fBodyAccmeanY"
-"fBodyAccmeanZ"
-"fBodyAccstdX"
-"fBodyAccstdY"
-"fBodyAccstdZ"
-"fBodyAccmeanFreqX"
-"fBodyAccmeanFreqY"
-"fBodyAccmeanFreqZ"
-"fBodyAccJerkmeanX"
-"fBodyAccJerkmeanY"
-"fBodyAccJerkmeanZ"
-"fBodyAccJerkstdX"
-"fBodyAccJerkstdY"
-"fBodyAccJerkstdZ"
-"fBodyAccJerkmeanFreqX"
-"fBodyAccJerkmeanFreqY"
-"fBodyAccJerkmeanFreqZ"
-"fBodyGyromeanX"
-"fBodyGyromeanY"
-"fBodyGyromeanZ"
-"fBodyGyrostdX"
-"fBodyGyrostdY"
-"fBodyGyrostdZ"
-"fBodyGyromeanFreqX"
-"fBodyGyromeanFreqY"
-"fBodyGyromeanFreqZ"
-"fBodyAccMagmean"
-"fBodyAccMagstd"
-"fBodyAccMagmeanFreq"
-"fBodyBodyAccJerkMagmean"
-"fBodyBodyAccJerkMagstd"
-"fBodyBodyAccJerkMagmeanFreq"
-"fBodyBodyGyroMagmean"
-"fBodyBodyGyroMagstd"
-"fBodyBodyGyroMagmeanFreq"
-"fBodyBodyGyroJerkMagmean"
-"fBodyBodyGyroJerkMagstd"
-"fBodyBodyGyroJerkMagmeanFreq"
-"YActivityIndicator"
-"YActivityNames"
+"YActivityNames"| Description of what the participant was doing ("walking", "walking_upstairs", "walking_downlstairs", "sitting", "standing", "laying")